 - General or specific pain relief

-You can also find a more detailed article on the benefits of treating neuropathic pain here:
+You can also find a more detailed article below -

 If you think acupuncture may be a helpful treatment and want to find out more information on research and the practice of acupuncture, or to find an acupuncturist near you

-Consult your specialist neurofibromatosis adviser or GP first
+Consult your specialist neurofibromatosis advisor or GP first

 Preimplantation Genetic Diagnosis (PGD) is a type of IVF which aims to avoid passing on a genetic condition.
 Embryos are created outside of the body and tested; embryos not affected are then placed back into the womb in the hope a pregnancy occurs.
 If you would like to discuss this topic further, in the first instance please contact your GP and ask for a referral to your local Clinical Genetics Unit or a local genetic counsellor.
 You can find further information on the following at Guy’s and St Thomas

-The Birmingham Women’s and Children’s Hospital also have a really informative leaflet on options for testing during pregnancy.
+The Birmingham Women’s and Children’s Hospital also have a really informative leaflet below.